CrashCortez/RetroMPV/README.md

 * If you have suggestions for improving these control maps, please add your comments or questions.

-### FAQ
+FAQ
 ----
-Q: My controller is still not working, what can I do?
+### Q: My controller is still not working, what can I do?
----

 A: you can change the even number in you xboxdvrstart.sh

 First get your event number from your devices.